 A Family Recipe

 The dressing for this salad is made of mayonnaise.
-Elsy’s secret is blending the mayo with a little bit of fresh garlic, Worcestershire sauce, brown sugar, and Dijon mustard.
-Then onion, finely chopped in brunoise, is added.
+Elsy’s secret is blending the mayo with fresh garlic, Worcestershire sauce, brown sugar, and Dijon mustard.
+Then, onion, finely chopped in brunoise, is added.
+I prefer to skip the garlic.

-Elsy also adds finely diced green apples.
-For me, the firm, crunchy Granny Smith apples are the ingredient that gives this salad the so needed crunchy texture and a freshness that otherwise it would not have.
+Elsy also adds finely diced green apples to her ensalada de gallina.
+For me, the firm, crunchy Granny Smith apples are the ingredient that gives this salad the so-needed crunchy texture and freshness that it otherwise would not have.

 Tips to Make the Best Venezuelan Chicken Salad